 Lemon: Very wrong.
 People were walking out like crazy.

 Okpokwasili: In Washington someone stood up and said, “Will somebody do something!
 You’re in a theater!
 Will somebody help her?”
 It was wrong on every level.
 It didn’t work theatrically, and it wasn’t supposed to work, because there was nothing preparing you for it, and then it began, and nothing preparing you for it to end.
 We had to work on that.
 I had to work on how to get there every night; we had a space for me to prepare in.

 We developed a crying book, and I would look at it for preparation.
 It was filled with images and stories of people, in pain, in joy, in ecstasy.
 I would go to it and find a person or an event to meditate on and then cry for, and I would open and I would be engulfed.
 I would think of it as a cry for the world.
 It was an opening up, like heart shock, or a swollen stomach, with everything heaving up like a gusher or geyser.

-Lemon: That whole Deleuzian element.
-What fascinates me is that it was real and not real.
+Lemon: That whole Deleuzian element, another source.
+His essay, Fiction, from Pure Immanence.
+What fascinates me is that Okwui’s crying was real and not real.
 She was really crying, but it was also fiction.

 Okpokwasili: No. It was real.

 Okpokwasili: The delirium is real.
 Fact and fiction were bleeding into each other.
 To delineate one from the other is so complicated, why do it?
 It is real.
 It’s all real.
 It’s all not real.